PauCalTov/min/README.md

 # min
-Min is a final project
+ ## Min is a final project
+'''
+Owners Rafa, Arnau, Pau.
+'''